Use these tips and resources to link UN sustainable development goal 3 and biology topics on health and disease to your lessons on anticancer drugs

 - Find experiment notes and a student sheet, suitable for 16–18 leaners, on the Analysis of aspirin tablets.

-- Link to a careers video for a research assistant helping to detect diseases, such as cancer, earlier.
+- Link to careers with this video profile of a research assistant helping to detect diseases, such as cancer, earlier.

 - Use this feature on 4D printing to show how developments in chemistry and technology are advancing medicine, with a worksheet activity exploring the chemistry of polymers used in 3D and 4D printing.